5 questions Web Designers wish you would ask about photography for your website

 In a word…Yes.

-As rule of thumb, JPEG format works well for photographs - compressing image size whilst retaining quality; PNG files are a good choice for complex graphics with details and sharp lines.
-There’s no absolute answer and it’s good to double check with your web designer which they’d prefer.
+As a rule of thumb, JPEG format works well for photographs - compressing image size whilst retaining quality; PNG files are a good choice for complex graphics with details and sharp lines.
+There’s no absolute answer and it’s good to double-check with your web designer which they’d prefer.

 As web designers, we need high quality images (high resolution) so that they look great even on larger screens.
 Sometimes we may need to reduce the file size so that the website doesn’t become slow to load.
 You can use free software like https://tinypng.com/ to reduce image sizes without compromising image quality